monkeyiq/filesender/README.md

 This is a branch of FileSender that adds a javascript REST client proof of concept (PoC).
-The PoC allows uploading a single file with encryption from the command line.
-That transfer can then be seen from the web interface and downloaded with the same passphrase.
+The PoC allows uploading and downloading files encryption from the command line.
+That transfer can also be seen from the web interface and downloaded with the same passphrase.
 The code in it's current state is a PoC and needs work to be made ready as a PR.